 1. QR code scanners

-QR codes give you a convenient way to distribute a website’s URL without having to remember the full web address.
-For example, at a restaurant, you can just snap a photo of a QR code and your phone immediately directs you to an online menu.
+QR codes give you a convenient way to distribute a website’s URL without remembering the full web address.
+For example, you can snap a photo of a QR code at a restaurant, and your phone immediately directs you to an online menu.

 Do you have an iPhone with iOS 11 or a more recent version?
 If so, your smartphone has this native capability.
 There’s no need for a QR code scanning app.